 Now we can save the modified file with a new name and execute it.

 A new Vivado window will be opened with the last project, and the data capture files added.
-On block design we can delete the ILA module, and add the new datacapture module, connect, and generate bitstream.
+On block design, we can delete the ILA module, add the new Data Capture module, connect, and generate the bitstream.

-Now we return to MATLAB, and as I said before, there are 3 ways to access to the FPGA Data capture IP.
+Now we return to MATLAB, and as I said before, there are 3 ways to access the FPGA Data capture IP.
 To verify the filter, I have configured my signal generator to generate a white noise signal, so the DFT of the output of the filter has to be corresponding with its bode diagram.
 First, we can check if data is captured correctly with the FPGA Data Capture GUI.
-In order to open this windo, we have to execute the script launchDataCaptureApp.m.
-Once the window is opened, we can configure the the trigger position and the trigger condition, and the name to the variable where data will be exported on workspace.
-Also, on the Data Types tab, we can configure the data type to each signal.
+To open this window, we have to execute the script launchDataCaptureApp.m.
+Once the window is opened, we can configure the trigger position and the trigger condition, and the name of the variable where data will be exported into the workspace.
+Also, on the Data Types tab, we can configure the data type for each signal.

 Also, a Simulink model is created with some elements added.
-First we can see a block named From FPGA, that is the interface block between the host, and the Data Capture Ip inside the FPGA.
+First, we can see a block named From FPGA, which is the interface block between the host, and the Data Capture Ip inside the FPGA.
 Signals that we can connect from this block are the same as we can see on the Logic Analyzer window.
-A simple model is shown on the next image, where I have change the scope by 2 display blocks, where we can see the Capture window number and the trigger position of this capture, and the signals connected to 2 convert blocks, connected to a Spectrum analyzer.
+A simple model is shown in the next image, where I have changed the scope by 2 display blocks, where we can see the Capture window number and the trigger position of this capture, and the signals connected to 2 convert blocks, connected to a Spectrum analyzer.

 Last, we can manage the capture directly from MATLAB command Window.
-To do that, I have written a script that computes the DFT of the filter’s input and output and then compare them.
+To do that, I have written a script that computes the DFT of the filter’s input and output and then compares them.

 dco = datacapture; dco.setDataType('filter_input',numerictype(1,14,13)); dco.setDataType('filter_output',numerictype(1,18,13)); [Capture_Window,Trigger_Position,filter_input,filter_output]=step(dco);

-On the post, we have seen how MATLAB can help us to debug a design.
-GUI tool is very easy to use, and give us an interface similar to Vivado Logic analyzer, with the advantage that, once captured, the signal is stored on a variable on workspace.
+In the post, we have seen how MATLAB can help us to debug a design.
+GUI tool is very easy to use, and gives us an interface similar to the Vivado Logic analyzer, with the advantage that, once captured, the signal is stored on a variable on the workspace.
 We can do the same from Vivado, as we can see in this post, but this method will make us save time.
-Also, if you want to automatize the process of the design verification, you have 2 options, first you can design a model where your design will be verified, or you can create a MATLAB script to perform the verification, and both will be valid.
+Also, if you want to automatize the process of the design verification, you have 2 options, first, you can design a model where your design will be verified, or you can create a MATLAB script to perform the verification, and both will be valid.